 ] : Rotate handles of selected node clockwise by the Rotation snap angle (15 degrees by default).

 Left-Ctrl+], Right-Ctrl+]: Rotate handle on one side of selected node clockwise by the Rotation snap angle.
-See above for usage of Left vs. Right Ctrl keys.
+See above for usage of Left versus Right Ctrl keys.
+Only works with corner nodes.

 Left-Alt+[, Right-Alt+[: Rotate handle on one side of selected node counter-clockwise by one Screen pixel.
-See above for usage of Left vs. Right Alt keys.
+See above for usage of Left versus Right Alt keys.
+Only works with corner nodes.

 Left-Alt+], Right-Alt+]: Rotate handle on one side of selected node clockwise by one Screen pixel.
-See above for usage of Left vs. Right Alt keys.
+See above for usage of Left versus Right Alt keys.
+Only works with corner nodes.

 The Node Tool-Tool Controls provides an easy way to access many of the methods of editing nodes.